Hands-On-TDD-With-JavaScript/users-posts/README.md

 $ nvm use && npm run test
 ```

-And may the source be with you.
+May the source be with you.

 ## What about ES Modules‽

-Yes, [Jest supports ES Modules](https://jestjs.io/docs/ecmascript-modules) but [not 100%](https://github.com/facebook/jest/issues/10025) (at least os of Jan 2022).
+Yes, [Jest supports ES Modules](https://jestjs.io/docs/ecmascript-modules) but [not 100%](https://github.com/facebook/jest/issues/10025) (at least as of March 2022).

 > Please note that we currently don’t support jest.mock in a clean way in ESM, but that is something we intend to add proper support for in the future.
 > — jest docs on ECMAScript Modules

 The problem is that `jest.mock()` does not work yet for ES Modules.
 It simply fails to mock, and methods like `mockImplementation()` and `mockResolvedValue()` are not present on the instances of the mocked dependencies.

-Because I didn’t want to introduce complex Webpack and Babel setup, I have chosen to go with good old CommonJS modules for this project for now.
+Because we didn’t want to introduce complex Webpack and Babel setup, we have chosen to go with good old CommonJS modules for this project for now.

 ## Cheat Sheet